kekavc24/magical_workflows/README.md

 * Bump version - bumps version in yaml file.
 You need to pass in desired target.
 * Set version - overwrites current version in yaml file.
 Just pass in the version.

+Consider using `v2` which can be integrated as a step rather using `v1`.
+Why?
+1. `v1` is a reusable workflow and you may need to store the updated yaml file as an artifact and replacing the old one in new job.
+2. `v2` is an action and thus can be used as a step and any changes will reflect in the current job calling it.
+3. Reusable workflows must be triggered as `job` while actions are triggered in `steps`.
+[Learn more](https://dev.to/github/whats-the-difference-between-a-github-action-and-a-workflow-2gba)

 ## Bump version
 This workflow takes in optional parameters :
 * target - A [semVer][semver_link] version target.
 Must be a string. `major`, `minor` or `minor`.